br0kej/44con-bin2ml-workshop-material/README.md

 unzip data.zip -d data/
 ```

 Once the above steps have been completed, you are ready to go.
-Head over to the workshop website here (TBC)
+Head over to the workshop website [here](https://br0kej.github.io/bin2ml-44con24-workshop.github.io/content/intro.html).